Maseno University

-Maseno University is a public university based in the Maseno district of the city of Kisumu, Kenya, situated along the Equator.
+Maseno University is a public university based in the Maseno district of the Kisumu County, Kenya, along the Equator.
 It was fully fledged as a university in 2001, after being a constituent college of Moi University for a decade.
-It is one of public universities in Kenya.
-It has over 10,000 students pursuing programs offered in the university campuses and it is currently ranked among the best universities in Kenya.
+It has over 10,000 students pursuing programmes offered in the university campuses and it is currently ranked among the best universities in Kenya.

-It is located in Maseno Township along Kisumu-Busia road, 25 km from Kisumu City and 400 km west of Nairobi.
-It has five campuses: the Main Campus, Nairobi Campus, Kisumu Campus, Homabay Campus and eCampus.
-The main campus is along Kisumu-Busia road, while the Kisumu campus is located in CBD Kisumu City.
-The Homabay Campus is located in Homabay town.
+The main campus located in Maseno Township along Kisumu-Busia road, 25 km from Kisumu City and 400 km northwest of Nairobi.
+Apart from the main campus, it has other four satellite campuses in Nairobi, Kisumu, Homa Bay, and an online campus known as the eCampus.

 The university has 12 schools and an institute offering various degrees, diplomas and certificates.